GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/README_Stream_DLP_GCS_Text_to_BigQuery_Flex.md

-Data Masking/Tokenization from Cloud Storage to BigQuery (using Cloud DLP) template
+Data Masking/Tokenization from Cloud Storage to BigQuery (using Cloud DLP) with BQ Storage Write API support template
 ---
 The Data Masking/Tokenization from Cloud Storage to BigQuery template uses <a href="https://cloud.google.com/dlp/docs">Sensitive Data Protection</a> and